Rubberazer/wall_e_t/README.md

 Some, but not all of the test vectors included at the end of the concerned BIPs, plus numerous (lots) of tries here: https://iancoleman.io/bip39, all looking good at this point, extremely useful site by the way.
 Also, Greg's site is an absolute must, highly recommended: https://learnmeabitcoin.com/.

 ## Is it safe?
 Very early development so at this point you shouldn't put any serious funds into the wallet itself, the way I look at this project is more educational e.g. example of how to develop a wallet in C and not using the ubiquitous OpenSSL.
-So far it is better to use the code to play yourself and maybe create your own wallets.
+So far it is better to use the code to play yourself and maybe create your own wallets and see how it is done.

 ## Tests
 You can just compile the tests: